tguild/vehicle_signal_specification/docs-gen/content/rule_set/overlay.md

-Simply said, the tooling accepts, *n* additional spec files, next to the original specification file, which can overwrite or extend data in the VSS tree defined by the original specification.Before you start you should know:
+Simply said, the tooling accepts, *n* additional spec files, next to the original specification file, which can overwrite or extend data in the VSS tree defined by the original specification.
+Before you start you should know:
-- **Overlay-files have to be valid specification files by themselves.**
+- **Overlay files do not need to be valid specification files by themselves but the merged result counts** In practice that means, that nodes in the overlay files (e.g. branches) do not need to specify all the required attributes (like `type`, `description`, ...) if they are supposed to overwrite certain attributes of an already existing branch in vss.
-  In practice that means, that the path to a node has to be well defined.
+- **You can omit parent branches if there is no need to change them** However, the tooling does not allow implicit branches by design.
-- **You can omit parent branches if there is no need to change them** Tooling supports implicit branches.
+  So if you are creating new branches in overlays they need to be correctly linked to an existing branch in vss.
-- **Order matters.** The order on how the overlay files are called in the CLI command matters!
+- **Order matters.** The order on how the overlay files are passed in the cli command matters!
 An example is shown in the figure below.

 The Figure below illustrates an example of the main specification and two